Obscurely/RustTemplate/README.md

 1. Double click the bin you just downloaded and there you go the program works.
 1. Might wanna take a look at the [Usage Tab](#-usage) if you don't understand something about it.
+1. Also you might wanna download _CHANGEME_BIN-linux.tar.gz_ file instead and extract linux/desktop/CHANGEME_NAME.desktop to
+   $HOME/.local/share/applications, linux/desktop/icons to
+   $HOME/.local/share/icons in order to have a start-menu shortcut and CHANGEME_BIN to /usr/bin/.

 #### AppImage